-RECOMMENDED NOT RECOMMENDED

-Identifying, retaining, and preserving wood features that are important in defining the overall historic character of the building (such as siding, cornices, brackets, window and door surrounds, and steps) and their paints, finishes, and colors.
+RECOMMENDED NOT RECOMMENDED Identifying, retaining, and preserving wood features that are Altering wood features which are important in defining the overall important in defining the overall historic character of the building historic character of the building so that, as a result, the character (such as siding, cornices, brackets, window and door surrounds, is diminished. and steps) and their paints, finishes, and colors.
+Replacing historic wood features instead of repairing or replacing only the deteriorated wood.
+Changing the type of finish, coating, or historic color of wood fea- tures